facebook/flipper/docs/getting-started.md

 Now you can initialize Flipper in your Application's `onCreate` method, which involves initializing SoLoader (for loading the C++ part of Flipper) and starting a `FlipperClient`.

-For this, we should edit our `android/app/src/main/java/com/yourappname/MainApplication.java` file.
+For this, we edit the `android/app/src/main/java/com/yourappname/MainApplication.java` file.

 ```java
 package com.yourappname;